anupsathya/anupsathya.github.io/_pages/gdc.md

 ## Solving the problems

-One way to think about the main problem to solve is the jobs to be done concept from the Innovator's Dillemma by Clayton Christensen.
+One way to think about the main problem is the jobs-to-be-done concept from the Innovator's Dillemma by Clayton Christensen.
 What's the job to be done here?

 1. Help users to report issues.
 2. Help maintenance workers to get to the issues.